 We compared “Who Pooped in the Park?” to the wildlife information found on the NPS Death Valley site.
 This book was actually really helpful for Death Valley, knowing that we’d be much more likely to see evidence of animals than the animal itself.
 Sure enough, JJ used the book to explore our campsite and identified bobcat scat with a track nearby!
-He was so excited!
+An exciting moment for the whole family.

-Finally, we continued our 50-mile surprise tradition on the road to Death Valley.
+We continued our 50-mile surprise tradition on the road to Death Valley.
 On long road trips, we pass back a little surprise every 50 miles to help the time pass by.
 I try to find fun things related to our destination, but also throw in simple things like snacks.
-There was plenty of room to be creative on our 465 mile drive!
+There was plenty of room to be creative on our 465-mile drive!
 Some of our Death Valley themed surprises were:

 - Artist’s Palette: Ranger Larry And El Camino’s Coloring Adventure” by Mike Foley and Elmira Samatova-Foley